sharebot-joe/TriviaGame/README.md

 Prepare to be tested to your limits with this challenging trivia game starring your favorite SuperSonics legends!

+Click the Github Pages link above to get started.

-To get started, just click the button in the center of the screen.
+Once the game load, click the button in the center of the screen to begin.

 Each question will be timed, but there's a short pause between questions.